BitEscrow/escrow-sdk/README.md

 }
 ```

-Members of the contract can interact with the vm using signed statements, called a witness:
+Members of the contract can interact with the vm using signed statements, called a [witness](docs/contract.md) statement:

 ```ts
 {